zuzuleinen/bob-quick-start/README.md

 }
 ```

-Now when we run `bob build` again, we see the project is re-build again because `main.go` has changed:
+Now when we run `bob build` again, we see the project is built again because `main.go` has changed:

 ```shell
 Building nix dependencies...